10 Home Remedies to Get Rid of Lice Permanently at Home

-Mix salt and vinegar together and apply it to the hair.
+Mix salt and vinegar together and apply them to the hair.
 Salt, being a natural antiseptic, kills adult lice and nits.
 Vinegar makes the hair smooth and slippery so that the insect can be removed easily.

 10. Onion Juice:

 Onion juice mixed with white vinegar can also help in getting rid of lice from the head.
-Apply this onion mixture on your scalp and keep it for at least an hour.
+Apply this onion mixture to your scalp and keep it for at least an hour.
 After that wash your hair with a good shampoo.

 - Continue the anti-lice treatment for 2-3 weeks.

 - While shampooing, leave the shampoo on for 5-6 minutes.